-In addition to these resources through The King's University Library, students are able to avail themselves through local networks of libraries, whether through established relationships by The King's Library or through their own local public libraries.
-Some examples are: in Texas, students as members of participating institutions in the program have access to a wealth of materials through the state of Texas's TexShare program; and Colorado, with its Colorado Library card, enables students of The King's to borrow through their public library memberships from a collection numbering close to 30,000,000 items.
+In addition to these resources through TKU Library, students are able to avail themselves through local networks of libraries, whether through established relationships by The King's Library or through their own local public libraries.
+Some examples are: in Texas, students as members of participating institutions in the program have access to a wealth of materials through the state of Texas's TexShare program; and Colorado, with its Colorado Library card, enables students of TKU to borrow through their public library memberships from a collection numbering close to 30,000,000 items.
 Many other states provide such access to physical resources.

-Augmenting such physical resources is our electronic offerings through two different vendors: Ebsco and ProQuest.
+Augmenting such physical resources is TKU's electronic offerings through two different vendors: Ebsco and ProQuest.

-Ebsco gives us full-text access to ATLA's database of approximately 1,400 periodical titles, most of which are scholarly and peer-reviewed.
-It also gives access to our collection of eBooks that numbers approximately 140,000 titles.
+Ebsco gives TKU full-text access to ATLA's database of approximately 1,400 periodical titles, most of which are scholarly and peer-reviewed.
+It also gives access to TKU's collection of eBooks that numbers approximately 140,000 titles.
 These span a large range of subjects.